ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ### Kademlia Distributed Hash Table (DHT)

 IPFS uses Kademlia, a <VueCustomTooltip label="A decentralized data store that maps data based on key-value pairs." underlined multiline is-left>Distributed Hash Table (DHT)</VueCustomTooltip> designed for decentralized peer-to-peer computer networks.
 Kademlia is used to map what the user is looking for to the peer that is storing the matching content.
 The Kademlia DHT can be thought of as a large table distributed across many nodes that stores information on who has what data, and where that data might be located.
 Kademlia gives IPFS the ability to store <VueCustomTooltip label="A unique identifier for a peer in the Kademlia DHT." underlined multiline is-left>peer IDs</VueCustomTooltip> as a record key and peer ID value pair without a central server, improving fault-tolerance and scalability.
 By using the logical <VueCustomTooltip label="A logical operator which is true when either of the operands are true (i.e. one is false and the other one is true), but both operands are not true and not false." underlined multiline is-left>"exclusive or" (XOR)</VueCustomTooltip> function to group peers with similar peer IDs, Kademlia provides a highly efficient, self-organizing system for finding peers in the IPFS network without a large amount of lookups, even in peer-to-peer networks with many nodes.
+Kademlia uses <VueCustomTooltip label="Short for “library peer-to-peer”, libp2p is a collection of protocols, specifications, and libraries that faciliate connectivity between nodes in a peer-to-peer network." underlined multiline is-left> [libp2p](../concepts/libp2p.md)</VueCustomTooltip> to establish connectivity.

 :::callout
 **Learn more**

 Want to learn more about Kademlia and DHTs?
-See the [the Distributed Hash Tables (DHTs) conceptual guide](../concepts/dht.md#kademlia).
+See the [Distributed Hash Tables (DHTs) conceptual guide](../concepts/dht.md#kademlia).
 :::

 ### Bitswap (for content routing)

 IPFS nodes use Bitswap, a <VueCustomTooltip label="Unlike a request-response protocol, all nodes in the system receive every message transmitted, and decide whether the message received should be immediately discarded, stored or processed." underlined multiline is-medium>message-based</VueCustomTooltip>,  <VueCustomTooltip label="A network of computers model in which each party has equivalent capabilities and can initiate a communication session." underlined multiline is-medium>peer-to-peer network</VueCustomTooltip> protocol for the transfer of data, that is _also_ used for routing data.
-With Bitswap, an IPFS node can ask any of the peers that it is connected to if they have any of the CIDs that node is looking for, all without traversing the [DHT](#kademlia-distributed-hash-table-dht).
+With Bitswap, an IPFS node can ask any of the peers that it is connected to if they have any of the CIDs that node is looking for, all without traversing the [Kademlia DHT](#kademlia-distributed-hash-table-dht).
 Peers also store wantlists, so that if a peer receives the requested data at a later time, it can then send it to the node that originally requested.
+Like Kademlia, Bitswap uses <VueCustomTooltip label="Short for “library peer-to-peer”, libp2p is a collection of protocols, specifications, and libraries that faciliate connectivity between nodes in a peer-to-peer network." underlined multiline is-left> [libp2p](../concepts/libp2p.md)</VueCustomTooltip> to establish connectivity.

 :::callout
 **Learn more**

-Want learn more about Bitswap?
+Want to learn more about Bitswap?
 See the [Bitswap deep dive](../concepts/bitswap.md).

 :::

+### Delegated routing over HTTP

+Delegated content routing is a mechanism for IPFS implementations to use for offloading content routing to another process/server using an HTTP API.
+For example, if an IPFS node does not implement the DHT, a delegated router can search the DHT for peers on its behalf.
+The main benefit of delegated routing is that nodes are not required to implement routing functionality themselves if they do not have the computing resources to do so, or wish to build an IPFS system with a custom backend for routing.
+Thus, delegated routing over HTTPS provides IPFS nodes with a standard interface that allows more flexibility in terms of how content routing works.
+For further information, see the [Delegated Content Routing HTTP API spec](https://github.com/ipfs/specs/blob/main/routing/DELEGATED_CONTENT_ROUTING_HTTP.md).

 ### mDNS